 Wang 144-T Scientific Calculator

-This calculator comes to the Old Calculator Web Museum through the courtesy of my wonderful parents, to whom I'm very grateful for their generosity and support.
-This machine came up for auction on eBay some time back.
+This calculator comes to the Old Calculator Web Museum through the courtesy of my parents, to whom I'm very grateful for their generosity and support, not just for my hobby, but throughout my entire life.
+This machine came up for auction on eBay in 2011.
 I knew that it would garner a lot of interest in the calculator collector community, as the Wang 100-Series calculators are extremely rare finds.
-I generally try to avoid eBay as a means for acquiring machines for the collection, as the prices there tend to run high, especially on older, less common calculators.
+I generally try to avoid eBay as a means for acquiring machines for the museum, as the prices there tend to run high, especially on older, less common calculators.
 If I wanted this machine, I was going to have to bid aggressively.
 Unfortunately, I had recently been laid off my job due to a corporate merger which made my job "redundant", and was thus unemployed.
 Clearly, with money rather tight, and having just moved into our new home (and assuming the new mortgage payments), the chances of being able to bid competitively on this machine were slim to none.
 To the rescue came my Mom and Dad, whom I told of my frustration.
 Their response, "Bid to win, and we'll pay for it!".
-I was stunned, and elated at the same time.
+I was both stunned and elated at the same time.
 But, would I be able to get the high-bid in during the last few moments of bidding due to the typical "sniping" frenzy that occurs on eBay just before an interesting auction closes?
 As the auction neared its end, I kept my high bid position, on the basis of a high bid I placed early on in the auction.
 As the seconds ticked away, I thought there wasn't going to be any competing bids.
 Then, in the last 15 seconds, the bidding went nuts.
 My high bid quickly fell, and I had a number of browser windows open with varying bids.
-I clicked over to the window with the highest amount I'd pre-prepared, and pushed the submit button with about 5 seconds left.
-I didn't get an immediate response...there were apparently a lot of bidders hammering away on it, including probably some "bid-bots".
+I clicked over to the window with the highest amount I'd pre-prepared, and pushed the submit button with about 5 seconds left in the auction.
+I didn't get an immediate response...there were apparently a lot of bidders hammering away at it, likely including some "bid-bots".
 Finally, I got a response, indicating that I had somehow managed to get my winning bid in exactly as the auction closed.
 I had won, thus assuring the machine a permanent home in the Old Calculator Museum.
 I was ecstatic, as I'd been searching for one of these machines for the museum for a long time.

 I immediately made payment for the machine, and then the waiting began.
 It seemed like an eternity waiting for the machine to arrive.
 The auction stated that the machine was not operating properly.
 It would come up with a display, but wasn't responsive to input.
 While waiting for the machine to arrive, I poured over the schematics for the machine, trying to learn as much as I could about the architecture of the machine.
 The schematics had been acquired some time ago, thanks to a fellow Wang Labs enthusiast.
 While schematics are great for troubleshooting, they're a bit tedious as tools to determine the general operational principles of a calculator.
 But, through a lot of study, I could at least determine some architectural basics before the machine arrived, which would come in very handy as the troubleshooting began.